 17 Powerful Website Factors to Optimize Your SEO

-Although there have not been any major Google algorithm updates, since the the ‘Fred update’ in 2017, it is always an ideal SEO practice to keep in tune with any upcoming algorithm updates.
+Although there have not been any major Google algorithm updates, since the the ‘Fred update’ in 2017, it is always an ideal SEO practice to keep in tune with any upcoming algorithm updates even if you are new to SEO

 Quality, Google trusted back links – are the ‘meat and potatoes’ for optimal Google search results, but it goes far beyond that.
 Your business website/blog really needs to be a well oiled machine, and contain all the relevant SEO parts working in harmony together.

-Based on my years of experience developing and designing websites with optimal SEO in mind, I have come up with this powerful on-page/site checklist that covers the essential Search Engine Optimization practices.
+Based on my years of experience developing and designing websites to get higher SEO results, I have come up with this powerful on-page/site checklist that covers the essential Search Engine Optimization practices.

 I am an advent WordPress user for the sole fact that there are so many useful open source plugins for helping me tackle the following tasks.
 If you are not currently using WordPress, I strongly advise you to look into this robust content management system.